Privlko/de_uk_paper/draft.md

 This work helps to understand processes of inequality in both countries; workers who are best placed to pursue promotion, are those most likely to see earnings growth.
 In another sense, those who are best placed to receive promotions, are thus more likely to be rewarded.
 The decline of career ladders and the “death” of careers (Cappelli, 1999) has prompted some to embrace flexible and mobile markets (Arthur and Rousseau, 2001, Tolbert, 1996).
 This narrative claims that workers can gain through quits what was previously on offer through promotions.
 Our findings suggest that promotions and quits are distinctly different mechanisms for improving earnings.
 Although mobility may be a strategy to place oneself near internal career laders, access to promotions can be understood as an important mechanism of inequality, especially in Germany.

 The article is structured as follows; section one summarises the theoretical literature on job mobility and earnings.
-Section two considers the theretical literature on country differences in labour market institutions.
+Section two considers the institutional differences between the UK and Germany.
 Section three outlines empirical findings and introduces our hypothesis.
 Section four summarises our methodology.
 Section five lists the results; a brief discussion concludes the article.

 ## Theoretical approaches to institutions, mobility, and earnings